tanksrop/talos-configs/plan.md

 * add secrets with credentials needed to access bitwarden secrets
 * bootstrap argocd with helm and git repo and user already populated

 talos-configs/
-├── machines/          # Talos machine configuration files (controlplane.yaml, worker.yaml, etc.)
+├── machines/          # Talos machine configuration files (possibly not due to security risks)
-├── bootstrap/         # Scripts or configs for initial cluster bootstrap ├── manifests/         # Kubernetes manifests (deployments, services, PVs, PVCs, ingress) ├── docs/              # Markdown docs (networking.md, ingress-migration.md, storage.md, etc.)
+├── bootstrap/         # Scripts or configs for initial cluster bootstrap, automate future rebuilds
+├── manifests/         # Kubernetes manifests (argocd will point here)
+├── docs/              # Markdown docs (troubleshooting/maintainance and other info i might find useful in the future)
 ├── README.md